kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <todo>People are demanding a timely system that can help them to detect the fluctuation of cryptocurrency market.</todo>

 The demand for a truely real-time crypotocurrency analysation platform is rising.
 In this paper, we propose a Flink-based cryptocurrency analysation system that can handle massive amount of data in real time.
-Streaming data is evaluated continuously and the result is updated to dashboard instantly.
+Streaming data is evaluated continuously and the result is updated to dashboard in seconds, not days or months.

 <todo>technologies that we used, pros including fault tolerent, scalability, critical experiment result</todo>